 About Gryaab

-In a time of rapid expansion for the city in the middle of the 1800’s sewer systems began to be built within the city, with the aim of limiting smell and the spread of disease by transporting wastewater and rain from the city center and into the estuary.
+Gothenburg has a population of 600 000 and is situated in the southwest of Sweden.
+Since Gothenburg was founded in 1621, the city has grown and developed into a modern industrialized city with a major port and home to industries.
+In a time of rapid expansion for the city in the middle of the 1800’s, sewer systems began to be built, with the aim of limiting smell and the spread of disease by transporting wastewater and rain from the city center and into the estuary.
 This system was expanded and developed for the next century.
+Gryaab was born!

 Besides the implementation of the sewers, the single largest development regarding wastewater handling and treatment within Gothenburg and its surrounding municipalities was the decision to collect and treat the wastewater.
 This was done by creating a system of tunnels to collect the wastewater and lead it to a large centralised regional wastewater treatment plant.
 To this end a company owned by the municipalities, Gryaab was created.